laempy/pyoints/README.md

 You can find the documentation at [docs](docs/_build/html/pyoints.html).
 Here you can find docstrings with examples for each module and some comprehensive examples.
-You also can take a look at the source files directly.
+You can also take a look at the source files directly.

 # Testing

 To test the software please take a look at the [tests](tests) directory.
-Currently python docstrings are used to test the the functionality of a mayority of ``Pyoints`` classes and functions.
+Currently Python docstrings are used to test the functionality of a majority of ``Pyoints`` classes and functions.